citp/privacy-policy-historical/n/no/not/noteburner.com.md

-> *The following text is extracted and transformed from the noteburner.com privacy policy that was archived on 2012-11-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121123112339id_/http%3A//noteburner.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the noteburner.com privacy policy that was archived on 2013-06-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130622012855id_/http%3A//noteburner.com/privacy.html) for the most accurate reproduction.*

 # Noteburner provides the best DRM removal software, convert m4p to mp3, m4v to mp4, m4a to mp3, m4b to mp3, wma to mp3 etc.

-### Privacy of NoteBurner - We value you as a customer and value your privacy

 Our goal in handling information provided to us in connection with the processing of transactions on our Website is to comply with applicable data privacy laws and to offer users of our Website notice, choice, consent, security, data integrity, access and enforcement with regard to personal information provided to us by individuals in conjunction with those transactions.